Listen to this Article::

-First and foremost, if you have gotten a bad tattoo, a coverup may be an option.
+If you have gotten a bad tattoo, a cover-up may be an option.
 For you to start enjoying the patch of skin that you prefer to hide tattoo artists may use a variety of tricks to hide, cover, or distract onlookers.
-The skills necessary to achieve amazing results are harrowing but with this guide, you can learn to talk the talk and find an artist who really knows their stuff.
+The skills necessary to achieve amazing results are harrowing, but with this guide, you can learn to talk the talk and find an artist who really knows their stuff.

 So, you have a tattoo that you aren’t happy with.
 Perhaps it was a bad experience with a pushy tattoo artist, didn’t listen, or just did “their own thing”.
 Maybe the tattoo was poorly done.
 Or, and this is considered the worst in our books here at Better Tattooing, maybe you have your ex’s name/face/entire body tattooed somewhere on yourself….

 Yes.
 We have seen this before.
 An entire pinup, full face, full body… And it was bad.

 How do you go about designing a tattoo to cover something up?
 Also, are there any alternatives to just throwing another tattoo right over the existing work?
 There are usually 3 options for completing a cover-up, and they are:

 This is where you take an image and put it directly on top of the tattoo you want to get rid of.
 Sometimes the design must be a bit bigger than what you are covering but, to be a proper cover-up, it must be as close to the size of the existing work as possible.

 If the design you have may not be easily covered by any artwork, then a misdirection is the best option for you.
 By placing the existing work in another plane within the design is all it takes to hide a tattoo in need of covering.

 - Got some nasty tribal?
 Put it in the background.

 - How about a rough Tweedy Bird smoking a joint?
 Cram that behind a totally rad dragon.